hashicorp/terraform-provider-azurerm/website/docs/r/dev_center_project_pool.html.markdown

 * `local_administrator_enabled` - (Required) Specifies whether owners of Dev Boxes in the Dev Center Project Pool are added as local administrators on the Dev Box.

-* `network_connection_name` - (Required) The name of the Dev Center Network Connection in parent Project of the Dev Center Project Pool.
+* `network_connection_name` - (Required) The name of the Dev Center Attached Network in parent Project of the Dev Center Project Pool.

 * `stop_on_disconnect_grace_period_minutes` - (Optional) The specified time in minutes to wait before stopping a Dev Center Dev Box once disconnect is detected.